-Land and buildings
+Appendix B - Property Ownership Land and buildings

-For projects involving buying or carrying out capital work to land or buildings, we expect you to own the freehold or have a lease of sufficient length for you to fulfil our standard terms of grant as detailed in your grant notification letter.
-If you do not meet our ownership requirements, we will need you to improve your rights (for example, by changing or extending a lease) or include the owner as a partner in your application.
+For projects involving carrying out capital work to buildings, we expect you, or the third-party grantee, to own the freehold or have a lease of sufficient length for you to fulfil our standard terms of grant as detailed in your grant notification letter.
+This means:

-- For projects involving work to a building or land, if your organisation does not own the freehold, you will need a lease with at least 10 years left to run after the expected date of your project's completion. - If your project involves buying land or buildings, you must buy them freehold or with a lease with at least 10 years left to run after the expected date of your project's completion. - We do not accept leases with break clauses (these give one or more of the people or organisations involved the right to end the lease in certain circumstances). - We do not accept leases with forfeiture on insolvency clauses (these give the landlord the right to end the lease if the tenant becomes insolvent). - You must be able to sell on, sublet and mortgage your lease but if we award you a grant, you must first have our permission to do any of these.
+- For projects involving work to a building, if your organisation (or the third-party grantee) does not own the freehold, you will need a lease for up to 10 years left to run after the expected date of your project's completion. - If in exceptional circumstances your scheme involves buying land or buildings, you must buy them freehold or with a lease with at least 99 years left to run. - We do not accept leases with break clauses (these give one or more of the people or organisations involved the right to end the lease in certain circumstances). - We do not accept leases with forfeiture on insolvency clauses (these give the landlord the right to end the lease if the tenant becomes insolvent). - You must be able to sell on, sublet and mortgage your lease, but if we award you a grant you must first have our permission to do any of these. - The information we need about ownership - With your first round application